dcm4che/dcm4chee-arc-cs/docs/networking/config/auditLogger.rst

     :header: Name, Type, Description, LDAP Attribute
     :widths: 20, 7, 60, 13

-    "**Name**",string,"Arbitrary/Meaningful name for the Network Connection object","
+    "Name",string,"Arbitrary/Meaningful name for the Network Connection object","
     .. _cn:

     cn_"
-    "**Network Connection Reference(s)**",string,"The JSON Pointers to the Network Connection objects used by this Audit Logger","
+    "Network Connection Reference(s)",string,"The JSON Pointers to the Network Connection objects used by this Audit Logger","
     .. _dicomNetworkConnectionReference:

     dicomNetworkConnectionReference_"